LuoXubo/LuoXubo/README.md

 ### Hi, there👋  I'm Xubo Luo (Jeremy)

-- :orange_book:  A student majoring in Computer Science.
+- :orange_book:  A student majoring in Computer Science
-- :hammer:  Working on deep learning, computer vision and visual navigation.
+- :hammer:  Working on deep learning, computer vision and visual navigation